 - 2 lbs. cod*

-- 2 tbsp almond flour or gluten free all purpose flour
+- 2 tablespoon almond flour or gluten free all purpose flour

 - 1 head butter lettuce